| Title: | A Class for Working with Time Series Data Based on 'data.table' and 'R6' with Largely Optional Reference Semantics |

 time index.
 Modifying this column can therefore endanger the object's

 integrity.
-In case needs to do so ever arise, refresh
+In case needs to do so ever arise, refresh should be called

 immediately afterwards in order to check the object's integrity.